-3rd offense: Any penalty up to being DISQUALIFIED
+3rd offense: Any penalty up to being DISQUALIFIED AND BARRED FROM FUTURE PARTICIPATION (AS A RIDER OR CREW MEMBER)

 Upon observing a racer's violation of a traffic law or race rule, a Race Official will issue a time penalty or a disqualification to the crew, whose responsibility it is to inform the racer.
 If any member of a team is penalized, the entire team must serve the penalty.
 An entire team can be penalized or disqualified because of the actions of any one team or crew member.
 Race HQ and all Time Stations will be informed, thus disseminating the information to everyone.
+If a rider is disqualified, and in the judgment of a race official poses a threat to the rider, crew, other participants, the public, or the race itself, the rider and crew may be requested immediately to leave the race course in the crew vehicle, with no further interaction between the rider/crew and other participants.